gabbyramirez17/INST126-Final/README.md

     -  If two dice show the same number, the player has the option to re-roll the third die.
     -  The player can choose to stop rolling at any time and score points equal to the sum of the three dice.
     -  The game continues until one player reaches a score of 50 or more.
     -  The player with the highest score wins the game.
+    -  After the game is finished, a graph will pop up plotting the score throughout the game between the players.

 Contributors I would like to thank! :
 + To Rukayat Fakoya, for the paired programming session and the Code Review!
 In this session, we wanted to explain our projects to each other so that we had a basis for what our end result should look like.
 We wanted to get a different perspective on what to keep and delete from our first consolidation project and how to build up from that.